-of demonstrating that these fields do not violate the yield criteria is to consider the utilization ratio.
-The utilization ratio, which compares the moment field with the moment capacity or yield moment, can be calculated at points in the model as the degree to which the local moment field can be scaled up before it causes yielding.
-Such a plot is shown for the landing slab in Figure 6, where the contour colors range from zero (blue-unutilized) to unity (red - fully utilized).
-The regions where the material is fully utilized correspond well with the yield line pattern of Figure 5.
+RMA's software tool (RMA:EFE(5)) provides a solution to this problem in terms of equilibrium moment fields.
+A method of demonstrating that these fields do not violate the yield criterion is to consider the utilisation ratio.
+This ratio, which compares the moment field with the moment capacity or yield moment, can be calculated at points in the model as the degree to which the local moment field can be scaled up before it causes yielding.
+Such a plot is shown for the landing slab in Figure 6 where the contour colours range from zero (blue - unutilised) to unity (red - fully utilised).
+The regions where the material is fully utilised correspond well with the yield line pattern of Figure 5.